Itinerary

 Bank | Millennium BCP | Common in Lisbon, especially in the city centre |

-Bank | Novo Banco | Also widely available around Lisbon |
+Bank | Novo Banco | Also widely available across Lisbon |

-Bank | Santander Totta | Found in various locations in Lisbon |
+Bank | Santander Totta | Branches throughout Lisbon |

-Exchange Kiosk | Unicâmbio | Located in touristy areas and Lisbon Airport. |
+Exchange Kiosk | Unicâmbio | Found at Lisbon Airport and in popular tourist areas |

-Exchange Kiosk | Money Change | Can be found at Lisbon Airport |
+Exchange Kiosk | Money Change | Located at Lisbon Airport |

-Exchange Kiosk | Eurochange | Locations in city centre and shopping malls.
-Official Website. |
+Exchange Kiosk | Eurochange | In city centre and shopping malls.
+Official Website |

 Tipping in Lisbon

 Tipping in Lisbon isn’t a must, but it’s nice to do if you’ve had good service.
 At restaurants, rounding up the bill or leaving 10% is a good rule of thumb.
 In cafes, people usually just leave the small change.
 Taxi drivers appreciate it if you round up to the nearest euro.
 And if you’re staying at a hotel, a euro or two for the bellman or housekeeping is a kind gesture.
-So, while tipping isn’t required in Lisbon (and generally in Portugfal), it’s a good way to show you’re happy with the service.
+So, while tipping isn’t required in Lisbon (and generally in Portugal), it’s a good way to show you’re happy with the service.

 Is it better to exchange money in my home country or in Lisbon?